-Beginner investors might want to make sure that they are using your money efficiently and not sabotaging their goals.
+Beginner investors might want to know where they’re spending their money so they can adjust for needed savings.
 Seasoned investors nearing retirement might want to track their spending to get an idea of their income need in retirement.
-Retired investors might want to track their expenses so they aren’t dipping into their nest egg.
+Retired investors might want to track their expenses so they aren’t jeopardizing their nest egg by overspending.

 Whatever your reason, budgets are the backbone of personal finance.
 Having one helps you make conscious decisions to grow or blow your wealth.
 Happy budgeting.

 Editor’s Note: This post was originally published on May 20th, 2011 and has been revamped and updated for accuracy and completeness.